 Parking: Please take public transport to help limit congestion.

 Liverpool is a big city with many interesting and diverse neighbourhoods.
-But if you want to stay near the Christmas market, I suggest staying somewhere between St George’s Quarter (the Christmas market location) and Liverpool Waterfront.
+The area between St George’s Quarter, the City Centre and Liverpool Waterfront is ideal for most visitors.

-This particular city tour of Liverpool is a value-for-money opportunity to discover many of the city’s highlights guided by a local expert, making it a top choice for those visiting for the first time.
+This city tour of Liverpool is an excellent value-for-money opportunity to discover many of the city’s highlights with a local guide.

 Christmas in Liverpool